Feature Description

 - Image Extent: Provides three methods to set the extent, loading only images within the specified range:

-- Geographic Range: Define the image extent using Left, Bottom, Right, and Top coordinates in a geographic coordinate system (GCS).
+- Geographic Range: Construct the image extent using Left, Bottom, Right, and Top coordinates of a geographic coordinate system (GCS).
 Supports copying/pasting coordinates for reuse.

-- Standard View Frame Number: Enter the frame number at a designated scale, and the image extent will be automatically calculated based on the frame number.
+- Standard View Frame Number: Enter the map sheet number under a designated scale, and the system will automatically calculate the image range based on the map sheet number.

 - Cloud Coverage (%): Set the cloud coverage range for images.
-The system automatically reads the cloud coverage information from image files and loads only images within the specified cloud coverage range.
+The system automatically reads cloud coverage information from image files and only loads images within the specified cloud coverage range.

 - Image Extent: Provides three methods to set the extent, loading only images within the specified range:

-- Trim Overlapping Images: After selecting images based on filter criteria, overlapping images may still exist and need further elimination:
+- Trim Overlapping Images: After selecting images based on filter criteria, overlapping images may exist and require further elimination:

 - Eliminate Duplicate Names: Remove images with duplicate file names.